 Vancouver orientation tour.

-Day 3 - Golden Visit Mt Revelstoke National Park, which contains one of the world’s only inland temperate rainforests.
-The park is home to a small herd of woodland caribou, grizzly bears and moose, along with a population of banana slugs.
-Then travel over Rogers Pass to Glacier National Park.
-Stop at the visitor centre and panoramic lookouts along the way for incredible views of the park’s many glaciers, valleys and lakes.
-Continue on to Golden, where we’ll spend the night.
-Today’s drive covers about 360 kilometres (225 miles), and takes about 5.5 hours.
+3 - Golden Rise and shine for your first real taste of Canada's great outdoors.
+Visit Mt Revelstoke National Park, home of the world's only inland temperate rainforests.
+What's that mean?
+Evergreen woodland with ancient trees and moss-covered ground, just like the forests in fairy tales.
+The park is home to a small herd of woodland caribous plus grizzly bears and moose, along with a population of banana slugs.
+Get your fill of bush and beasties and then travel over Rogers Pass to Glacier National Park.
+Stop at the visitor centre and take in the panoramic views from lookouts along the way.
+Continue to Golden where you'll spend the night.

 - The following product terms and conditions apply in addition to our Booking Terms and Conditions (available on our website) and terms and conditions of the relevant travel service provider.

 - Prices quoted valid for sale until 03 March 2024 for travel during the period specified (if applicable) unless otherwise stated or sold out prior.

 - All prices are per person (unless otherwise stated), subject to availability and may be withdrawn or varied without notice.
 Accommodation (if included) is based on twin share unless otherwise stated.

 - Advertised price includes bonus nights and/or stated saving (if applicable).

 - Additional supplier conditions and travel restrictions may apply.
 Please enquire for further details.